Minhchau0108/pack_rails/README.md

 In our application, each module has its own configuration and routes file.
 This allows each module to define its own settings and URL routing independently from the rest of the application, enhancing the separation of concerns and making the modules more self-contained.

-For instance, the `landing` module might have a `config/routes/landing.rb` file that defines the routes for the landing page, while the `authentication` module might have its own `config/routes/authentication.rb` file that defines the routes for sign up, log in, and log out functionality.
+For instance, the `landing` module might have a `config/routes/landing.rb` file that defines the routes for the landing page, while the `authentication` module might have its own `config/routes/authentication.rb` file that defines the routes for users' functionality.

 Here's an example of what an app's `config/routes.rb` file might look like: